treflehq/dump/README.md

 This is the repository for the [Trefle](https://trefle.io) data.

-> This dump has been generated on 2020-09-14
+> This dump has been generated on 2020-09-23

+## Disclaimer

+This is an early version of the Trefle Data.
+Schema is subject to change.
+As it's filled from external database, sources and users, it's not 100% validated or complete.

 ## Structure

-The database dump is a tab-sperated text file with the following rows:
+The database dump is a tab-separated text file with the following rows:

 - id